Differentiable Optimization Based Time-Varying Control Barrier Functions for Dynamic Obstacle Avoidance: Method

 Then, we can write the TVCBF constraint as

-where $\psi_d(t) = (p_d(t), \mu_q(t))$.
-To show the usefulness of this approach in handling measurement noise, we use the Moving Circles example in Section~\ref{sec:method-tvcbf}, but with an additive Gaussian noise $\mathcal{N}(0, 0.5)$ applied to the position measurement on each dimension.
-Note that this level of noise is much larger than what is experienced in real robotic experiments.
-From Fig.~\ref{fig:moving_circle_noisy_visualization}, it can be seen that the robot maintains safety using the proposed method to consider sensor noise and is unsafe when measurement noise is not considered.
+where $\psi_D(t) = (p_D(t), \mu_q(t))$.
+To show the usefulness of this approach in handling measurement noise, we use the Moving Circles example in Section~\ref{sec:method-tvcbf}, but with an additive Gaussian noise $\mathcal{N}(0, 0.5)$ applied to the position measurement on both the $x$ and $y$ axes and we set $\mathcal{U}$ to $\mathbb{R}^2$.
+This noise level is much larger than normally experienced during real robotic experiments.
+From Fig.~\ref{fig:moving_circle_noisy_visualization}, it can be seen that the robot maintains safety when using the proposed method to consider sensor noise and is unsafe when measurement noise is not considered.
+In general, the noisier the measurement, the larger $k$ should be.
+One can tune the $k$ value by starting with $k = 1$ and increasing or decreasing it based on empirical performance.
+Note that~\eqref{eq:measurement_noise_tvcbf} can be seen as moving the obstacle closer to the robot, which is different from enlarging the obstacle.